NCERT Solutions for Class 10 Science Chapter 1 Chemical Reactions and Equations

 Frequently Asked Questions (FAQs)

-Balancing chemical equations is necessary to satisfy the Law of Conservation of Mass, which states that matter cannot be created or destroyed in a chemical reaction.
-Balancing chemical equations ensures that the number of atoms of each element is the same on both sides of the equation.
+Balancing chemical equations is important because it ensures that the law of conservation of mass is upheld.
+According to this law, mass can neither be created nor destroyed in a chemical reaction.
+Therefore, the number of atoms of each element must be the same on both sides of the equation.

 Upcoming School Exams